-Most scientific reports use a similar structure designed to reflect a form of thinking, a particular logic in the applied sciences, known as the scientific method.
-This structure is often referred to as IMRaD.
+Most scientific reports use a similar structure designed, often referred to as IMRaD.

 The IMRaD structure has been in use for over 50 years and is a simple and straightforward way of organising either lab reports or research papers in the sciences.
 It is worth noting that sometimes different terminology is used and, depending on the experiment or purpose of the report, different sections may have more or less emphasis; or other sections are also required, such as: a title page, an abstract, a contents page (you will need to check the precise requirements with your tutors and/or in the assessment brief).